amedeedaboville/repotracer/README.md

 These are only the beginning.
 You can write your own stats and plug them into repotracer.
 If you can write a script to calculate a property of your code, then repotracer can graph it for you over time.
 For example you could run your build toolchain and counting numbers of a particular warning, or use a special tool.

 Repotracer aims to be a swiss army knife to run analytics queries on your source code.

+### Installation

+For now this is a cumbersome affair.
+A pip install will come soon.

+- Install poetry
+- Run `poetry install`
+- Now you can run `repotracer`